Valvas/Unknown/api/account/subscription.md

 /****************************************************************************************************/

-putAccountInTheDatabase(object, connection, callback) :
+putAccountInTheDatabase(object, salt, connection, callback) :

   Arguments :

     - object : a JSON object that contains user's data.
+    - salt : a string that is used to encrypt the password.
     - connection : a database connector used to execute queries to the database.
     - callback : just here to inform that the function returns something.

   Return :

+    - 'true' : account well created.
+    - 'false' : an error occured, return also a second parameter in the callback that is a message to inform what is the error.
-    - callback : return 'true' if query to the database succedeed or 'false' if an error occured, return 'undefined' if data are missing or if the database connector does not exist.
+    - 'undefined' : data are missing in the object provided or sql connector is missing.

   Description :